 Hence, your best competitor is the best supporter in this case.

-Semrush Keyword Gap (or also known as Domain Vs. Domain comparison) is beneficial in this case.
+Semrush Keyword Gap (also known as Domain Vs. Domain comparison) is beneficial.

 Here’s how Semrush Keyword Gap or Domain_vs_Domain tool help boost your blog’s targeted traffic.

 - Compare up to 5 competitors: More competitors give you more data.